celebrating Decadence Chocolates of Winnipeg

 The 70% Venezuelan bar is made from Trinitario cacao beans that have been conched for 45 hours to get the texture ultra smooth.
 Three percent cocoa butter is infused to add even more creaminess to the texture and mouth feel of the chocolate.

 Decadence Chocolate also offers four flavours of made-onsite ice cream including a passion fruit flavour during the summer, with a smaller selection available year-round.
-You’ll find a great selection of seasonal chocolate specialties year-round at Decadence Chocolates to help you celebrate whatever or whoever you love.
+The ice-cream is available in 26-ounce takeout containers to enjoy at home.
+You’ll find a great selection of seasonal chocolate specialties year-round at Decadence Chocolates to help you celebrate whatever or whoever you love–including the crazy popular “Lumps of Coal” chocolate bombs for off-the-chart hot chocolate.

 The chocolate scene in in Winnipeg is definitely expanding.
-In addition to Decadence Chocolates and Constance Popp Chocolatier offering up great artisanal chocolate, Aschenti Chocolate International has a shop on Corydon and can be seen selling its bean-to-bar chocolate at various events throughout the province.
-Every Winnipegger knows our city’s original chocolate company, Mordens’ of Winnipeg, who celebrated 60 years of chocolate-making in 2019.
-As of 2018, there’s also the Melt Chocolate Company.
-It’s so wonderful to see such quality players expanding the Manitoba chocolate scene.
+In addition to Decadence Chocolates and Constance Popp Chocolatier offering up great artisanal chocolate, Aschenti Chocolate International sells its bean-to-bar chocolate online and at various locales throughout the province.
+Every Winnipegger knows our city’s original chocolate company, Mordens’ of Winnipeg, that celebrated 60 years of chocolate-making in 2019.
+And as of 2018, there’s also the Melt Chocolate Company.
+It’s wonderful to see such quality players expanding the Manitoba chocolate scene and providing so many opportunities to #ShopLocalMB.
+During COVID-19, most small shops are closed to the public, but open for online sales and curb-side pickup.